abuchmueller/Rpriori/README.md

 #> Found 8 frequent itemset(s).
 Use print() to display
 ```

-We see that here are some items really frequent and occur in on out of ten transaction!
+We see that there are some really frequent items that occur in one out of ten transactions!
 What are these items?
 We can take a closer look at the items by using the `print()` function.

 ``` r
 print(Frequent)